rkrx/php-streams/README.md

 ### ClosableStream

-A `ClosableStream` can be detached from an resource.
-An IoC-aware component may not enforce this interface if closing a stream could lead to unexpected behaviour in the outer program.

 ![Inheritance](assets/diagram-closable.png)

+A `ClosableStream` is a stream which can be detached from an resource.
+An IoC-aware component may not enforce this interface in case of closing a stream could lead to unexpected behaviour in the outer program.

+*If a component does not really need to close a stream, then dont use this interface or any descendant of it.*

 ### InfiniteInputStream